379 Bong Bong Street

 The building has a long life in the commercial history of Bowral.
 The huge front doors date from it’s role as a Cobb & Co coach staging station when travellers, horses and a blacksmith occupied it.
 In the 1940’s it was a venue for ‘Thursday markets” where farmers and other locals brought in their produce for buying and selling.
 They took home bags of spuds, a bag of ducks or the odd goat.
 The next incarnation was as a general auction house run by Lancelot’s father.

-The sound of a ticking clock follows visitors around the premises, as do wafts of wafts of Herman Melville, Horatio Hornblower, Oscar Wilde, Stirling Moss, the pink Empire, Queen Victoria and Terry Gilliam.
+The sound of a ticking clock follows visitors around the premises, as do wafts of Herman Melville, Horatio Hornblower, Oscar Wilde, Stirling Moss, the pink Empire, Queen Victoria and Terry Gilliam.

 However, this is not a jumble of randomly collected treasurers nor is it an antiques warehouse where space determines place.
 The pieces are not merely displayed for sale here.
 They really ‘live’ where they sit, both in the sense of having life of their own, and belonging where they have been placed.
 Everything has an associated context – a series of delightful, theatrical vignettes.